Tawn-Scotton/Pandas-Challenge/README.md

 # Pandas-Challenge
-Using Pandas in Python, we will evaluate math and reading score for a school district
+Using Pandas in Python, we will evaluate math and reading score for a school district.
+We compare math and reading scores for students, school and by school types.